waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Tin Tower Investigation
 - Current Status: Suicune is stationary in Tin Tower (Tracker/Pokedex), but 1F trigger is missing.
 - Strategy Pivot: Search Ecruteak City for Eusine or missed dialogue triggers.
-- Hypothesis: Trigger for Suicune's overworld appearance on 1F is external to the tower (e.g. Wise Trio's final blessing or Eusine's intervention).
+- Hypothesis: The trigger for Suicune's overworld appearance on 1F is external to the tower, such as a final confirmation from the Wise Trio or Eusine's presence in Ecruteak.
-- Task 1: Fly to PC, check for Eusine.
+- Task 1: Check Pokemon Center for Eusine.
-- Task 2: Navigate to Tin Tower Entrance (18, 11) and talk to Wise Trio.
+- Task 2: Navigate to Tin Tower Entrance (18, 11) and re-verify the Wise Trio's status.
-- Note: Sages are not vanishing; they are simply off-screen.
-(10, 2) is a FLOOR tile with an inactive warp.

 # PC Storage (Box 1)
 RICOTTA (RATICATE 16), CINNABAR (GOLDEEN 21), VORTEX (POLIWAG 22), INTERCEPT (YANMA 12), ROCKY (ONIX 6), EGG (CLEFFA 5), XFDW (MEOWTH 16), FRITTATA (TOGEPI 5), SHUCKIE (SHUCKLE 15), Blarney (SUDOWOODO 20).